 I have been searching for this cake for about two years now.
-In my experience, making white cake at home is just never as good as the bakery.
+In my experience, making a White Cake at home is just never as good as the bakery.
 (Sorry!
 I know some of you just cringed reading that.)
+Until now.

 I am not kidding when I tell you that this recipe is it.
 The flavor is fantastic and the texture is truly perfection.
 Even the-pickiest-dessert-eater-ever, aka my hubby, loved it.

 And I know you will too.
 As I noted in the recipe I found this cake on Epicurious who got it from Cooks Illustrated.
 I have never been led astray with either of those sources so I am confident you will find the same success I did!